 On January 1, 2021, the much-anticipated hospital price transparency rule and data interoperability rules went into effect.
 While it is too early to understand industrywide implementation rates, it is likely that many health systems may still be working toward meeting requirements.
 According to our survey, one in two health system finance executives said they were not prepared to implement the rules by January 1.

 Hospitals have understandably focused instead on responding to the pandemic.
-This priority, according to our survey, was the top barrier to organizations’ preparedness for the rules (57%).
+This priority, according to our survey, was the top barrier to organisations’ preparedness for the rules (57%).
 Executives also cited challenges arising from multiple disparate software platforms (53%) and lack of industry standards (50%) as barriers.
 In addition, many hospitals may have waited too long to see if the rules would be changed or postponed, resulting in a lack of preparedness.1

 Survey respondents acknowledged that data-sharing will likely improve health outcomes.
 Of the surveyed finance executives, 62% believed that care coordination, quality of care, and outcomes will improve due to increased data-sharing (figure 1) and 54% agreed that this will improve decision-making and consumer experience.
 Because health care data is fragmented and consumers lack information about health care costs, even small improvements are likely to benefit health systems and consumers.
 As the industry moves toward the future of health, consumer-centric care and interoperability are the key to success.